 Effective communication in the 21st century is at the core of academic and work success.
 We instil skills of leadership, compromise and persuasion as we promote articulate and balanced young people, able to appreciate the merits of other people’s work.
 We value excellent performances, be it entertaining or moving.
 But equally we value those who construct thoughtful pieces of drama alongside those who evaluate what they have seen.

 KEY STAGE 3

 Year 7 introduces students to the concept of staging theatre from the eyes of a director.
 After the initial baseline assessment the core areas of focus are narrative, character, status and proxemics.
 These subject areas allow a full exploration of storytelling before investigating the skills necessary to construct thoughtful and believable characters.
 We explore practitioners such as Constantin Stanislavski, Peter Brooks and Frantic Assembly and introduce students to world of theatre that broadens their horizons.

 Year 8 builds on the foundation laid in Year 7.
 Students further explore characterisation in the autumn term by staging scenes from Shakespeare.
 Students are introduced to symbolism and developing the contextual understanding of a text.
 Students continue to plan the use of lights and sound to enhance their performance.
 As well as this we feel it is important to embrace British Values with a Brecht project every summer term to explore what it is to be British in the contemporary age.

 KEY STAGE 4

-An addition to the new specification GCSE syllabus is the Live Theatre performance in Section C of the exam.
+Live Theatre constitutes 40% of the written exam.
 This makes it essential and therefore compulsory to attend one of our theatre trips.
 This is so students can answer the exam question whilst sharing this experience with peers and their teacher.
 The theatre trips cover a wide range of styles and are not always conventional.
 This has had an inspirational influence on our students’ work, with some outstanding productions.